somersetgeology/somersetgeology.github.io/code_of_conduct.md

 ---
-title: Code of Conduct
+title: Contributor Code of Conduct
 has_children: false
-nav_order: 10
+nav_order: 6
 ---